canonical/rockcraft/docs/reference/rockcraft.yaml.rst

 **Required**: Yes

-The ROCK version, used to tag the OCI image and name the ROCK file.
+The rock version, used to tag the OCI image and name the rock file.

 ``base``
 --------